Copyright© Ute Grabowsky/photothek.net

-Core area "Climate and energy, just transition" Ensuring an environmentally friendly supply of power
+Core area “Climate and energy, just transition” Environment-friendly energy supply and sustainable urban development

 Synergies by linking power grid with neighbouring countries